terrestrial-io/terrestrial-cli/README.md

 Official Terrestrial command line tool.
 For more documentation visit the [official docs](https://docs.terrestrial.io/).

-If you have any questions, oin us on the official [Terrestrial Slack](https://terrestrial-slack.herokuapp.com/)!
+If you have any questions, join us on [Slack](https://terrestrial-slack.herokuapp.com/)!

 ## Installation